 If you are someone who normally goes on hikes and trips like this, you will most likely have brought a pair of binoculars.
-If you are a normal traveller (and more worried about making sure everyone has enough underwear and clothes to wear) you will probably forget about them and really regret that when you spot a grizzly 200 yards away!
-If possible pick the kids up a pair too!
+If you are a normal traveler (and more worried about making sure everyone has enough underwear and clothes to wear) you will probably forget about them and really regret that when you spot a grizzly 200 yards away!
+Pick the kids up a pair too!
 Otherwise, the kiddos will be using yours the whole trip!

 My mother-in-law found a really cool app that uses your gps location to tell you about the area of the park you are in.
 It was neat to hear all of the history that happened at different places around the park.
 The app costs $4.99 and is available on both Android and iOS.

 The weather is unpredictable.
 It can be 45 degrees at night and then 85 during the day.
 But that nice 85 can drop to 60 quickly.
-So be prepared and bring to Yellowstone quite a few layers.
+So be prepared when you pack for Yellowstone and bring quite a few layers.

 Rent a big lens for your camera if you can.
-I believe you can rent them online or they were offering them for rental in Gardiner at the Yellowstone store when we were there (this was the first year they tried it – so if interested I would call before you go to make sure they are still doing it).
+I believe you can rent them online or they were offering them for rental in Gardiner at the Yellowstone store when we were there.

-Other than that, we recommend making sure you understand the rules around the animals – the map you get at the entrance will have information about the animals and how far you should stay away from them.
+Other than that, we recommend making sure you understand the rules around the animals – the map you get at the entrance or in the visitor centers will have information about the animals and how far you should stay away from them.
 Listen to what it says and add another 25 yards to their recommendations!

-Yellowstone is an amazing place.
-And if you do forget something they do have stores within Yellowstone and the gateway cities have a few stores too.
+Visiting Yellowstone is an amazing trip.
+And if you do forget something they do have stores within Yellowstone and the gateway cities – like West Yellowstone or Gardiner have a few stores too.
 So embrace the fact that it isn’t like “home” and come as prepared as you can and enjoy your trip!